MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 ## What to expect after you submit your app?

-1. Your app is thoroughly reviewed by a validator to ensure compliance with the [Microsoft Commercial Marketplace certification policies](/legal/marketplace/certification-policies) with a focus on deep functional and user experience testing, usability checks, and metadata checks.
+1. **Deep functional and experience tests**: Your app is thoroughly reviewed by a validator to ensure compliance with the [Microsoft Commercial Marketplace certification policies](/legal/marketplace/certification-policies) with a focus on deep functional and user experience testing, usability checks, and metadata checks.
 App validation is performed across desktop, web, and mobile clients.

-1. If there are no issues observed with your app, your app will be approved and published to the Teams store.
+1. **Guided app publish through concierge service**: If there are no issues observed with your app, your app will be approved and published to the Teams store.
 If there are issues, you'll receive an automated validation report from Partner Center with the failure details.
 To help you successfully publish your app to the Teams store and guide you through this process, the validation team will send you a personalized email from our concierge service (teamsubm@microsoft.com) that includes the following information:
    * Summary of all issues
    * Details of failures or issues with policy links and categorization:
      * Mandatory fix: These issues must be fixed prior to app approval.